-Since I'm nu-old skool — and watching endless streams of people pretending they are the centre of the universe has no long-term value — I figured why not make a blog?
+Since I'm nu-old skool — and watching endless streams of people having a midlife crisis has no long-term value — I figured why not make a blog?
 The main difference here compared with other people's blogs is that instead of being limited to one topic, you get a little slice of everything all mashed up.
-Now Im dahn wiv da yoof.
+'Coz propah spelling is so last century.

 Here’s a riddle: when is a revolution not a revolution?
 When someone sells it to you.

 - [2 comments] · 659 words (laps up about 3 mins)

 When the mainstream media are out to get you, it’s up to the comedians to set us all straight.

 - · 151 words (sucks up less than a minute)

 When is a hack not a hack?
 When the media decides how to name it.

 - · 329 words (vacuums up about 2 mins)

 Anyone not yet convinced that the mainstream media is a puppet show with a soundbite agenda: look no further.

 - · 428 words (sucks up about 2 mins)